etourani/render_demo/README.md

 # render_demo
-try deploying dash app for a filtered PD data
+trying to deploy dash app for a filtered PD data

 # `render_demo`